EDCD/EDMarketConnector/README.md

 ### Inara

-You can send a record of your Cmdr's details, ship details, cargo, materials, missions and flight log to [Inara](https://inara.cz/).
+You can send a record of your Cmdr's details, ship details, cargo, materials, missions, community goal progress, and flight log to [Inara](https://inara.cz/).
 You will need to register for an account and then follow the “[Inara credentials](https://inara.cz/settings-api/)” link to obtain your API key.
 Your flight log on Inara is updated in real-time.
-Other information is updated less frequently - typically on leaving a station.
+Other information is updated on startup and then less frequently - typically on leaving a station.

 Uninstall